Food Allergies in School

 - The only treatment is to avoid the food allergen and any products that contain that specific food.

-There are some steps you can take to help make the classroom safer for students with peanut allergies.
+Here are some tips to help make the classroom safer for students with peanut allergies:

 - Encourage children not to share food at school.

 - Read the ingredient list to ensure that the foods you are sending to school don’t contain peanuts or peanut products.

 - Avoid products that state “may contain peanuts/nuts” or “may contain traces of peanuts/nuts”.